Doctor of Philosophy (PhD)

 Applicants who do not meet the above requirement (or qualifications not listed above) will be assessed on a case-by-case basis and provided with alternative pathways where necessary.

 Completion of a bachelor degree course in which English was the language of instruction is also considered as meeting the English language requirement.
 Each application is assessed on a case-by-case basis.

 Enrolment in the PhD shall be for a minimum period of two (2) years and a maximum period of four (4) years for full-time study, or a minimum of four (4) years and a maximum period of eight (8) years for part-time study.
 However, international candidates must enroll as a full-time student.

-For PhD students under external grants, such as FRGS, SMA, SRDC, etc, the stipend from the grant and tuition fee waiver from the Faculty are normally valid for max 3 years.
+For PhD students under external grants, such as FRGS, SMA, SRDC, etc, the grant is generally valid for max three years.
+Therefore, the tuition fee waiver duration will only cover until the grant end date.
 Consequently, these students are also strongly encouraged to graduate within three years.
-Tuition fee waiver extensions of 2 x 3 months may be granted subject to good progress of the project and approval from the Dean of the respective Faculty.
+Tuition fee waiver extensions of 2 x 3 months may be granted subject to good progress of the project and approval from Chair of CMGSC.
 Otherwise, they may have to be self-funded for the tuition fee and stipend in the fourth year.

 - Transcription from interviews, and translation services;

 - Lab consumables purchased through an approved University provider (where not provided by the Enrolling Area);